MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Sh.md

 ## 3. Use ![Anchor to this heading](https://docs.platform.sh/images/svg/link.svg)

 Now you can run actions on your projects such as [[branching]] and merging.
-You can also simulate a local build of your codebase as if you were pushing a change to Platform.sh, including your services and data.
+You can also simulate a local build of your codebase as if you were pushing a change to Platform.sh, including your services and [[data]].

 Get a list of all available commands with: